myungjinlee/GLYCO/README.md

      - 3.1.1.
 Glycan atoms of each residues:<br />
        - Count number of glycan atoms
          1) Input pdbs should be named as frame_INDEX.pdb such as frame_1.pdb, frame_2.pdb and deposit them in folder name "input"
-         2) Folders input, template, and script glyco.py should be all in your current working directory
+         2) "input" folder, "template" folder, and glyco.py should be all in your current working directory and define your working directory in argument "-path".
        ```
        bash multi_res_run.sh -frame_start 1 -frame_end 50 -path /home/leem/glyco/multiframes -glycan BMA,AMA,BGL -cutoff 20 -freesasa /data/leem/freesasa
        ```